optimuscoprime/battlecode2014/README.md

 Install Battlecode package (e.g. on OSX it installs to /Applications/Battlecode2014 by default)

-Clone Github repo into your Battlecode install dir e.g. on OSX:
+Make a new Git repo in your Battlecode install dir e.g. on OSX:

 ```
 cd /Applications/Battlecode2014
 git init
+# delete .gitignore file because it will clash
 rm .gitignore
 ```